 Easterly anomalies (blue shading) represent anomalous east-to-west flow Low-frequency anomalous westerlies remained in place east of 140E through late April 2018, with a few periods of brief interruptions.
 Since the beginning of May, weak westerly anomalies have continued to propagate eastward from the Indian Ocean to the Americas; this pattern broke down in early June.
 Anomalous westerlies amplified over the Maritime Continent in mid-June and have propagated eastward at MJO-like phase speeds since then.
-More recently, the intraseasonal pattern weakened as predominantly easterly anomalies emerged.
+During early August the intraseasonal pattern weakened and predominantly easterly anomalies emerged, but have begun to weaken over the past few days.